 · Stand fast because of our glorious destiny (the glory of our Lord Jesus, 2 Thessalonians 2:14).

 b.
-Stand fast and hold the traditions: The command to stand fast implies a location, and this tells us what they must stand fast upon.
-They must keep standing on God’s word, delivered both by the authoritative word of the apostles (by word) and the letters of the apostles (our epistle).
+Stand fast and hold the traditions: The command to stand fast implies a location, and this tells us what Christians must stand fast upon.
+They must keep standing on God's Word, delivered both by the authoritative word of the apostles (by word) and the letters of the apostles (our epistle).

 i.
 Traditions: The Bible recognizes that traditions can be a dangerous feature of religious systems (Matthew 15:2-3) or the traditions of man (Colossians 2:8).
 But Paul has in mind the apostolic traditions preserved for us in the record of the New Testament.

 ii.
 "The word paradoseis, which we render tradition, signifies anything delivered in the way of teaching; and here most obviously means the doctrines delivered by the apostle to the Thessalonians; whether in his preaching, private conversation, or by these letters."
 (Clarke)

 iii.
 It is only this anchor of God's Word that can enable us to stand fast under the weight of our present tribulation, and the weight of our coming glory.

 Spurgeon preached five separate sermons on these wonderful verses.

 Now may our Lord Jesus Christ Himself, and our God and Father, who has loved us and given us everlasting consolation and good hope by grace, comfort your hearts and establish you in every good word and work.

 a.
 Who has loved us: Before Paul asked God to do something specific for the Thessalonians, he remembered all God had done for them.
 God has loved them, and gave them everlasting consolation and good hope by grace.

 i.
 In our intercession and petition, we do well to remember God's past faithfulness and present blessing.
 His faithfulness in the past is a promise of His faithfulness for the future.